-Covered expenses include charges made by your primary care physician (PCP) for routine physical exams.
+Covered expenses include charges made by your physician, PCP or other health professional for routine physical exams.
 This includes routine vision and hearing screenings given as part of the routine physical exam.
-A routine exam is a medical exam given by a physician for a reason other than to diagnose or treat a suspected or identified illness or injury, and also includes:
+A routine exam is a medical exam given by a physician or other health professional for a reason other than to diagnose or treat a suspected or identified illness or injury, and also includes:

-- a) Evidence-based items that have in effect a rating of A or B in the current recommendations of the United States Preventive Services Task Force. - b) Services as recommended in the American Academy of Pediatrics/Bright Futures Guidelines for Children and Adolescents. - c) Screenings and counseling services as provided for in the comprehensive guidelines recommended by the Health Resources and Services Administration.
-These services may include, but are not limited to:

-- Screening and counseling services, such as: - o Interpersonal and domestic violence; - o Sexually transmitted diseases; and - o Human Immune Deficiency Virus (HIV) infections. - Screening for gestational diabetes for women. - High risk Human Papillomavirus (HPV) DNA testing for women age 30 and older. - d) X-rays, lab and other tests given in connection with the exam. - e) For covered newborns, an initial hospital checkup.
+- a) Evidence-based items that have in effect a rating of A or B in the current recommendations of the United States Preventive Services Task Force. - b) Services as recommended in the American Academy of Pediatrics/Bright Futures/Health Resources and Services Administration Guidelines for Children and Adolescents. - c) Screenings and counseling services as provided for in the comprehensive guidelines recommended by the Health Resources and Services Administration.
+These services may include, but are not limited to: - Screening and counseling services, such as: - o Interpersonal and domestic violence; - o Sexually transmitted diseases; and - Human Immune Deficiency Virus (HIV) infections. - Screening for gestational diabetes for women. - High risk Human Papillomavirus (HPV) DNA testing for women age 30 and older. - d) X-rays, lab and other tests given in connection with the exam. - e) For covered children, from birth to age 2: - an initial hospital checkup - periodic well child exams - consultation between the health professional and a parent